Update: Remote controlling the True Bypass here.

 The PCB dimensions are 30mm x 25mm.
 Here’s another picture with the development board and a couple of half-finished PCB’s:

-The software is interrupt-driven and uses Dr Marty’s best-switch-debounce-routine-ever… and it works very well.
+The software is interrupt-driven and uses Dr Marty’s best-switch-debounce-routine-ever… and it works very well (but see the last paragraph here).
 I toyed with using a jumper to determine whether the unit should power-up with the effect active or bypassed but I decided there was no downside to detecting if the stomp switch was pressed at the time the unit powers up and, if so, toggling the power up status.
 The power-up status is held in EEPROM.

 Whilst the 78L05 is less expensive than the LP2950-5 (about half price) neither are going to break the bank.
 Furthermore, looking at the specs, the 78L05 has a quiescent current of 3mA and a minimum load current of 1mA whereas the LP2950 has a quiescent current of 0.1mA and a minimum load current of 0.1mA to maintain regulation.
 So it seems like a no-brainer to choose the LP2950-5 and get much better battery life.
 The ATTiny is currently running at a clock frequency of 9.6MHz and if I rewrote the software to run it at 128kHZ the power consumption of the ATTiny13A would fall further but as the idle current is already less than 1mA, I may not get a round tuit.